• Skip to main content

 Instructions

-• Make sure to consistently shake the pot to avoid the popcorn burning.
-Once popcorn slows down popping, removing from heat.
+• Make sure to consistently shake the pot to prevent the popcorn from burning.
+When the popping slows down, remove the pot from the heat.
+Pour the popped corn into a large bowl and set aside.

-• Repeat again with other ½ cup of kernels.
+• Repeat with the other ½ cup of kernels.

-• When popcorn is finished popping, quickly look through it and pick out any un-popped kernels. (don’t skip this step!)
+• When popcorn is finished popping, quickly look it over and pick out any un-popped kernels. **This is important - don’t skip this step!
+Set the bowl of popcorn aside.

-• Set popcorn aside.
-In a large non-stick pot, melt butter over medium heat.
+• In a large non-stick saucepan, melt butter over medium heat.

-• Stir in brown sugar, karo syrup, baking soda and vanilla extract.
+• Stir in brown sugar, karo syrup, baking soda and vanilla extract into the melted butter.

-• Quickly pour the caramel mixture on the popcorn and stir with a spatula until the popcorn is coated (you may have to do it in batches unless you have a big bowl!)
+• Quickly pour the caramel mixture over the popcorn and stir with a stirring spatula to coat the pieces. *You may have to do it in batches unless you have a big bowl!

-• Pour popcorn onto lined baking sheets.
-Bake for 10-15 minutes, stir and then bake for 10 more minutes until popcorn is no longer ‘gooey’.
+• Pour caramel corn onto lined baking sheets.
+Bake for 10-15 minutes, then remove the pans from the oven.
+Stir the candy, return to the oven, and continue baking for 10 more minutes, or until the candied popcorn is no longer ‘gooey’.

 Nutrition